fiveai/ros_comm/README.md

   --cmake-args -DCMAKE_BUILD_TYPE=Release
 ```

-### Executing the benchmarks specified in launch.xml overriding some of the parameters
+### Executing the benchmarks specified in launch.xml, overriding some of the parameters

 ```
 cd $HOME/ros_comm